pagkly/Zed/Investopedia3/What is a gift tax return.md

 The federal government increased the gift tax exemption from $14,000, which had been the limit since 2013, to $15,000.
 If an individual gifts anything over that amount, even $15,001, to a single recipient, that individual must fill out a gift tax return form.
 The return must be filled out because gifts above the exempt amount are subject to a gift tax.

-The gift tax return is only used by those who have given over $15,000.2 As the regulations applied to [gift taxes](https://www.investopedia.com/terms/g/gifttax.asp) are very complicated, it is best to consult a professional as well as your [local tax law](https://www.investopedia.com/terms/l/localtax.asp).
+The gift tax return is only used by those who have given over $15,000.2 As the regulations applied to [[gift taxes]](https://www.investopedia.com/terms/g/gifttax.asp) are very complicated, it is best to consult a professional as well as your [[local tax law]](https://www.investopedia.com/terms/l/localtax.asp).
 In order to avoid the gift tax, many people use estate planning, working with a financial planner, tax professional or attorney to strategically choose when, how, and who gets the estate owner's money.

 ## Who Files the Gift Tax Return and Who Pays the Gift Tax?

-A gift tax is a federal tax applied to an individual giving anything of [value](https://www.investopedia.com/terms/v/value.asp) to another person.
-For something to be considered a gift, the receiving party cannot pay the giver [full value](https://www.investopedia.com/terms/f/full-value.asp) for the gift but may pay an amount less than its full value.
+A gift tax is a federal tax applied to an individual giving anything of [[value]](https://www.investopedia.com/terms/v/value.asp) to another person.
+For something to be considered a gift, the receiving party cannot pay the giver [[full value]](https://www.investopedia.com/terms/f/full-value.asp) for the gift but may pay an amount less than its full value.

-A gift tax return is a form that must be filed by a gift-giver if they give any amount over the gift [tax exemption](https://www.investopedia.com/terms/t/tax_exempt.asp).
+A gift tax return is a form that must be filed by a gift-giver if they give any amount over the gift [[tax exemption]](https://www.investopedia.com/terms/t/tax_exempt.asp).
 Unless special arrangements have been made, it is always the gift-giver, not the recipient, who is responsible for paying the gift tax and for filing the gift tax return.

 The gift tax return is IRS Form 709.
 The receiver of the gift may pay the gift tax, or a percentage of it, on the giver's behalf, in the event that the giver has exceeded their lifetime gift exclusion limit.

-The federal government allows married couples who file together to double the amount of their gift tax through a process called [gift splitting](https://www.investopedia.com/terms/g/gift-splitting.asp).
+The federal government allows married couples who file together to double the amount of their gift tax through a process called [[gift splitting]](https://www.investopedia.com/terms/g/gift-splitting.asp).
 Married couples combine their individual allowances as if each contributed half of the amount.

 For gift splitting to be official, both spouses must agree to the gift and specify the situation in which the gift was given when filing their taxes.
 In 2018, because the gift tax exemption limit was increased to $15,000, a couple filing a gift tax return could gift $30,000 before the giver needed to pay taxes on the amount.